 The Committee shall review and assess its performance annually and report the results to the Board.

 The Committee shall review and assess the adequacy of this charter annually and, if appropriate, recommend changes to the charter to the Board.

 The Committee shall:

-Review and approve corporate goals and objectives relevant to the compensation of the CEO, evaluate his or her performance in light of those goals and objectives, and determine his or her compensation level based on that evaluation.
-In determining the long-term incentive component of CEO compensation, the Committee should consider the Company’s performance and relative shareholder returns, the value of similar incentive awards to counterparts at comparable companies, the awards given to the CEO in past years and such other factors as the Committee considers appropriate.
+Review and approve corporate goals and objectives relevant to the compensation of the Chief Executive Officer, evaluate his or her performance in light of those goals and objectives, and determine his or her compensation level based on that evaluation.
+In determining the long-term incentive component of Chief Executive Officer compensation, the Committee should consider the Company’s performance and relative shareholder returns, the value of similar incentive awards to counterparts at comparable companies, the awards given to the Chief Executive Officer in past years and such other factors as the Committee considers appropriate.